Paul Bateson: Murder of Addison Verrill

 According to Bell, Verrill's friends said that while he did not seek the kink that was abundant at the Mineshaft, he nevertheless "liked the attitudes" of many of the customers.
-He was considered a regular, holding court at a corner table, not only at the Mineshaft but the Anvil, another popular leather bar, and other popular gay bars of the era.
-His presence was seen as making those bars popular.
+He was considered a regular, holding court at a corner table, not only at the Mineshaft but The Anvil, another popular leather bar, and other popular gay bars of the era.
+Verrill's presence was seen as making those bars popular.

-Phone calls, confession, and arrest
+Phone calls and confession

-Bell ended his article by giving the phone number of the New York Police Department's homicide bureau and asking anyone with information to call them.
-However, eight days after the killing someone called him claiming to be the killer, apparently to correct Bell's assumption that the killer was a psychopath who targeted gays.
-"I like your story and I like your writing", the caller told him, "but I'm not a psychopath".
+Bell ended his article by giving the phone number of the New York Police Department's homicide bureau and asking anyone with information to contact them.
+However, eight days after the killing, someone instead called Bell claiming to be the killer, apparently to correct his assumption that the killer was a psychopath who targeted gays.
+"I like your story and I like your writing," the caller told him, "but I'm not a psychopath."

 In a story that ran on the Voice's front page, the caller recounted the events of the night that ended in Verrill's murder.
-"I'm gay and I needed money and I'm an alcoholic", he said.
+"I'm gay and I needed money and I'm an alcoholic," he said.
 After three months of sobriety, he claimed, he had gone out to Badlands, a Christopher Street bar, in the early hours of September 14 where Verrill, whom he did not know, offered to buy him a beer, a proposition the caller accepted.
 That beer became several, with the two consuming poppers and cocaine in addition to the drinks.